AddisonMink/raylib-ui-dsl/README.md

 - `UIBorder` - Wraps a rectangular border around its child.

+- `UIShim` - Gives its child an explicit size.

 ### Containers
 - `UIRow` - Arranges its child elements in a row.
 Everything between `UIRow` and `UIRowEnd` is included in the row.
 It *must* be followed by a `UIRowEnd` element.
 Otherwise, behavior is undefined.